 By domiciling outside China, China-based firms insulate their insiders from corporate law as well.
 A firm can bond itself to the superior corporate law of a foreign jurisdiction by domiciling in that jurisdiction, just as it can bond itself to the superior securities law of a foreign jurisdiction by listing in that jurisdiction.
-But in both cases the foreign law must be them was less than \$25 million, which may well be less than any benefit to them from inflating the IPO price.
+But in both cases the foreign law must be enforceable.
+Because non-Chinese corporate law is unenforceable against China-based insiders, a China-based firm that both domiciles and lists its securities outside China unbonds both from securities law and from corporate law.